A brief biography of Blessed Seelos

 Seelos makes his way to the United States

-Bl.
 Seelos was accepted by the Congregation on November 22, 1842 and arrived in New York on April 20, 1843.
-On December 22, 1844, after having completed his novitiate and theological studies, Seelos was ordained a priest in the Redemptorist Church of St. James in Baltimore, Maryland, U.S.A.
+On December 22, 1844, after having completed his novitiate and theological studies, he was ordained a priest in the Redemptorist Church of St. James in Baltimore, Maryland.

 After being ordained, he worked for nine years in the parish of St. Philomena in Pittsburgh, Pennsylvania, first as assistant pastor with St. John Neumann, the superior of the Religious Community, later as Superior himself, and for the last three years as pastor.
 During this time, he was also the Redemptorist Novice Master.